 - Allows inclusion of domain-specific collection behaviors.

-But it can also have some cons
+But it can also have some cons:

 - Can increase complexity by introducing additional classes and lead to overengineering.